What is Intelligent Automation and when should you use it?

 - Robotic Process Automation (RPA): RPA is a technology that automates routine and repetitive tasks by mimicking human actions.
 It involves the use of software robots or ‘bots’ to perform tasks such as data entry, document processing, and basic customer service functions.
 RPA serves as the foundation for intelligent automation, extending its capabilities beyond simple rule-based tasks.

-By combining these elements, intelligent automation transcends the limitations of traditional automation, which typically relies on pre-defined rules and cannot adapt to new or changing circumstances.
+By combining these elements, Intelligent Automation transcends the limitations of traditional automation, which typically relies on pre-defined rules and cannot adapt to new or changing circumstances.
 Organisations can therefore tackle more sophisticated tasks, streamline complex processes, and drive greater value and efficiency.

-When should you use intelligent automation?
+When should you use Intelligent Automation?

-Intelligent automation can be a game-changer for organisations looking to optimise their processes and stay competitive in the digital age.
+Intelligent Automation can be a game-changer for organisations looking to optimise their processes and stay competitive in the digital age.
 However, it is essential to determine when and where its implementation would be most effective.

-Here are some key factors to consider when deciding whether to use intelligent automation:
+Here are some key factors to consider when deciding whether to use Intelligent Automation:

 Identifying tasks suitable for automation

-Before implementing intelligent automation, it is crucial to identify tasks that are ideal candidates for automation.
+Before implementing Intelligent Automation, it is crucial to identify tasks that are ideal candidates for automation.
 Suitable tasks typically have the following characteristics:

 - High-volume and repetitive: Tasks performed frequently and involve repetitive actions are prime candidates for automation.